rroels/ulanzi_tc001_hardware/README.md

 The buzzer is connected to `GPIO15`, and can be used to produce "beeps" at various pitches.
 To use the buzzer, send a square wave signal through `GPIO15`, and the wave's frequency will determine the "pitch" of the beep.
 Use something like Arduino's `tone()` function (or another buzzer library) to facilitate this.

 WARNING: Do not leave this pin floating, or "random noise" on the pin will cause a high pitched whine out of the buzzer.
-Active the internal pull-down resistor in the ESP32 to make sure the default state of the pin is "low":
+Activate the internal pull-down resistor in the ESP32 to make sure the default state of the pin is "low":

 ```C
 pinMode(15, INPUT_PULLDOWN);